twitchdev/twitch-cli/docs/event.md

 ## Verify-Subscription

 Allows you to test if your webserver responds to subscription requests properly.
+The `forward-address` flag is required *unless* you have configured a default forwarding address via `twitch event configure -F <address>`.

 **Args**